PIPIXIALETSGO/Cart315/Process/Journal.md

 - Fine-tune gameplay mechanics and balance to ensure each class and weapon is viable and enjoyable to play.
 - Expand environmental interactions and hazards to enhance strategic depth and immersion.
 <h1>Journal 4 Prototype Stage 2</h1>
+# In-game Perspective Shifting

+## Overview
+The game has shifted from 2D to 3D since Azhar joined the team, allowing more time to experiment with 3D settings.
+Most of the scripts from the original 2D game have been successfully transferred to the 3D version.
+Additionally, jumping has been added since it's now in 3D, though there's uncertainty about keeping it as it may change the play style.

 ## Planned Updates
 - **Health and Experience Bars**: Planning to add health and experience bars to the game.
 The experience bar will display the player's level next to it.
 Upon leveling up, the health bar will be refilled to full.
 - **Isometric Camera View**: Implemented an isometric camera view for a different perspective.